U.S. insurers working to ease coronavirus out-of-pocket costs

 By Deena Beasley

-March 5 (Reuters) - The U.S. health insurance industry's largest trade group on Thursday said it is committed to addressing prevention, testing and treatment for the new coronavirus strain, including making sure that out-of-pocket costs do not prevent people from seeking care.
+March 5 (Reuters) - The U.S. health insurance industry's largest trade group on Thursday said it is addressing prevention, testing and treatment for the new coronavirus, including making sure that out-of-pocket costs do not prevent people from seeking care.

-"We are taking decisive action to help prevent the spread of this disease, to ensure that people have coverage for and access to needed testing, and to help patients who are infected receive the care and treatment they need," America's Health Insurance Plans (AHIP) said in a statement.

-"We will also take action so that patients will have continuous access to their regular prescription medications while at the same time avoiding potential problems such as drug shortages," AHIP said.
+The group also said it will "take action so that patients will have continuous access to their regular prescription medications."

+Washington state on Thursday issued an emergency order requiring all state-regulated health insurers to waive co-payments and deductibles for any consumer requiring testing for the new coronavirus.

+Some healthcare experts have expressed concern that the type of patient cost sharing seen in many U.S. health plans might make some Americans hesitate to visit a doctor, even if they have valid reasons to be concerned about contracting the virus.

 The fast-spreading coronavirus has reached some 80 nations with more new cases now reported outside China where the flu-like illness first emerged late last year.